+Read our guide to London's best shopping areas and shopping streets and find out where to shop in London.
 London has several distinct shopping areas and shopping streets, many of which have their own themes or specialities.
-From luxury goods in Mayfair to quirky finds in Covent Garden, to large shopping centres like Westfield and famous London department stores like Harrods.
+Shopping in London is exciting and varied: from luxury goods in Mayfair to quirky finds in Covent Garden, to large shopping centres such as Westfield and famous London department stores including the likes of Harrods.
 You can easily spend an hour, an afternoon or a whole day browsing shops in London.

-Here's our guide to London's top shopping areas for your ultimate London shopping experience.
+Here's our guide to the best shops in London for your ultimate London shopping experience.

-The heart of London shopping, bustling Oxford Street has more than 300 shops, designer outlets and landmark stores.
+The heart of London shopping, bustling Oxford Street has more than 300 shops, designer outlets and landmark stores: here you can find some of the best shopping in London.
 Home to the legendary Selfridges, it also boasts a range of famous department stores such as John Lewis and Debenhams scattered among every well-known high street chain imaginable.
+Grab some bargain fashion at Primark’s massive flagship store, and check the latest trends at Topshop in Oxford Circus.
 Get off the beaten track by slipping into a side street, such as St Christopher's Place and Berwick Street, where you'll find some real treats.

 Nearest tube: Oxford Circus, Bond Street or Tottenham Court Road